miguelsotelo01/task-list-Angular-js/README.md

-# aplicacion de Angular : Task List (lista de tareas)
+# Task List APP ANGULAR
-es un aplicacion C.R.U.D de Angular, usando un json-server
+"It's a C.R.U.D application in Angular, using a JSON-server.